SCWells72/sirono-common/README.md

 Assert.isTrue(contact.Name.startsWith('Me'));
 ```

-`Assert` also includes higher-level assertions for verifying expected messages from raised exceptions including special
+`Assert` also includes higher-level assertions for verifying expected messages (up to the first embedded formatting
-handling for object- and field-level errors as a result of failed validation rules or errors added in trigger logic:
+specifier) from raised exceptions including special handling for object- and field-level errors as a result of failed
+validation rules or errors added in trigger logic:

 * `exceptionMessage(expectedMessage, actualException)`
 * `dmlExceptionMessage(expectedField, expectedMessage, actualDmlException)` - field-level errors